continental/continental-nodes-for-knime/README.md

 License
 -------

+Copyright (c) 2019 Continental Corporation.
+All rights reserved.

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, see the LICENSE.txt file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, see the [LICENSE.txt](https://github.com/continental/continental-nodes-for-knime/blob/master/LICENSE.txt) file for details.